Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1000a/MD/TestPlan-ListUsers.md

 # Test Plan

-## Case #1: List User
+## Case #1: Add user successfully
 1. Log in as admin
-2. Choose the Option User > List users
+2. Choose the Option Users > Add user
-3. Display all the users (email, name, status)
+3. Fill the email field
+4. Fill the first name field
+5. Fill the last name field
+6. Choose a role
+7. The system displays the password generated
+8. Confirm the user created through List users (User > List Users)

-## Case #2: List User (does not exist users)
+## Case #2: Add user with same email
 1. Log in as admin
+2. Choose the Option Users > Add user
+3. Fill the email field wih an email that already exists
+4. Fill the first name field
+5. Fill the last name field
+6. Choose a role
+7. The system displays an error message "That email is already in use."
+8. Confirm the user was not created through List users (User > List Users)

+## Case #3: Add user with invalid name
+1. Log in as admin
-2. Choose the Option User > Enable User
+2. Choose the Option Users > Add user
-3. Display a message "There are no users"
+3. Fill the email field
+4. Fill the first name field or the last name field with invalid characters
+5. Choose a role
+6. The system ends and displays an error message "That name inserted is invalid."
+7. Confirm the user was not created through List users (User > List Users)